rishabhsai/briefly/README.md

   Multiple AI agents analyze your content style and sentiment to curate a personalized newsletter.

 - **Your Voice, Amplified**
-  Vyyra retains your unique tone, voice, and content rhythm, making the newsletter truly yours.
+  Briefly retains your unique tone, voice, and content rhythm, making the newsletter truly yours.

 - **Zero Effort Publishing**
   No writing or formatting required—just connect your socials (LinkedIn, X/Twitter, Instagram, TikTok) and get your newsletter.